 Even the greenest among us sometimes just need to eat takeout.
 Hey, it happens.
-Sometimes it's because of an office lunch, or maybe a night when it is just impossible to cook.
+Sometimes it's because of an office lunch, or maybe a night when it is impossible to cook.
 Well, my ecologically-minded friends, if you get stuck with takeout containers, you can definitely upcycle them.
-From gardening to household storage, plastic, paper, and Styrofoam takeout containers offer a myriad of household uses.
+Plastic, paper, and Styrofoam takeout containers offer a myriad of household uses, from gardening to storage.

-Planter: Plastic, paper, and even Styrofoam containers make fine DIY planters.
-Be sure to wash and dry takeout containers thoroughly before planting in them.
-Also be sure to poke drainage holes in the bottoms of the containers.
+Planter: Takeout containers make fine DIY planters.
+Be sure to wash and dry thoroughly before planting in them.
+Also make sure that you poke drainage holes in the bottoms of the containers.

 Seed Starting Tray: Shallow, rectangular plastic and Styrofoam takeout containers are perfect DIY seed starting trays.
 Saving your takeout trays throughout the year is a super way to save a few dollars on seed starting trays.

 Food Storage: Although takeout containers are not as sturdy as Tupperware-type containers, they’re perfect to keep around to send guests home with after dinner parties.
 If you’re planning a potluck dinner, be sure to save up your clean and dry takeout containers so that guests can take the leftovers off your hands.